schedin/actions-runner-fat/container-image-requirements.md

 ```

 ## Requerments
+1. Include a comment at the top of the file to indicate that this was AI generated based on this requirements file.
 1. Use the latest official GitHub Actions runner image (`ghcr.io/actions/actions-runner:latest`) as the base.
 1. Temporary switch to user `root` to enable package installation and switch back to the base image user `runner` at the end.
 1. Set `DEBIAN_FRONTEND=noninteractive` during package installations to prevent interactive prompts and unset it at the end.